insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/Nodes and Links/2022-03-03-processflow-app.md

 5) The `Schema Name` is uneditable, rest other fields are editable like Schema Description, Namespace & Namespace URL.

-**NOTE: (a) Once a processflow has been saved in an Environment you will be unable to Rename the Schema, Delete the Schema.
+**NOTE : (a) Once a processflow has been saved in an Environment you will be unable to Rename the Schema, Delete the Schema.
 (b) You will be able to add/edit the `Namespace`, and `Namespace URL` values provided in the Schema.
 (c) You will be able to edit the `Description`, via `Edit Schema` option.**